 Access to a Picnic Table

 You can’t use a hook-on chair unless you have something to attach it to and when on the go, your best bet is going to be a sturdy picnic table.
-A highchair doesn’t serve much of a purpose if you and the rest of your family aren’t sitting around a table.
+A hook-on highchair doesn’t serve much of a purpose if you and the rest of your family aren’t sitting around a table.

 So, in instances where you’re tent camping on the ground with no picnic table on the site, opt for chairs that can be placed on the ground.